AnanthaRamanujan-SM/opennms-tutorials-1_training/session3/Exercise-3-2.md

 | Normal    | Informational severity message; no action is required. |
 | Cleared   | Indicates that an alarm with a self-clearing error condition has been corrected, and service is restored.|
 | Indeterminate | No severity could be associated with the event. |

+For more infomrmation on events see the documentation on [the anatonomy of event](https://docs.opennms.com/horizon/33/operation/deep-dive/events/event-definition.html) for more more details.

 ## How does the alarm definition work?